-You can also note that in the case of a mixed bridge solution, the average current of each SCR is half the measured average line current.
+Please also note that in case of a mixed bridge solution, the average current of each SCR is half the measured average line current.
 And the RMS current of each SCR is the measured RMS Line current divided by 1.41 (square root of 2).